devmount/sloth.css/docs/pages/utilities/display.md

   Note that <code>flex-col</code> is a display utility and already includes the <code>display: flex;</code> rule.
 So there's no need to use two classes like in Tailwind <del><code>flex flex-column</code></del>.
 Just use <ins><code>flex-col</code></ins>.
 </p>

-User the `flex-wrap` class, if you want your flex items to break onto a new line when the container limit is reached.
+Use the `flex-wrap` class, if you want your flex items to break onto a new line when the container limit is reached.

 <div class="demo">
   <div class="flex flex-wrap max-w-screen-xs gap-4 items-center bg-muted p-4 rounded">